-Oaxaca is probably best known for being the beating heart of Mexico’s culinary scene, and before visiting we were a little over excited about all of the fabulous food on offer.
-Now don’t get me wrong, the nosh is totally worthy of the accolades, but we were also happily taken aback by the sheer number of awesome things to do in Oaxaca.
+Oaxaca is probably best known for being the beating heart of Mexico’s culinary scene.
+And before visiting we were a little over excited about all of the fabulous food on offer.
+Now don’t get me wrong, the nosh is totally worthy of the accolades.
+But we were also happily taken aback by the sheer number of things to do in Oaxaca.

 Best Things to Do in Oaxaca

 OK, so we’re guessing you’re definitely familiar tequila.
 And you may well have regretted smashing back a few shots of Jose Cuervo with a lick of salt and a bite of lime on a heavy night out.
 But you might not have tried or even heard of tequila’s closest relative, mezcal.

 This region is celebrated for its widespread Mezcal production.
 So getting to know the smoky, fiery tipple with a visit to a distillery should go straight onto your list of things to do in Oaxaca.